LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 `lookingat (hitTriggers = false)` - Returns the name of the hit collider, its parent, attached rigidbody, and entity root.
 Also useful for RuntimeEditor and similar tools.

-`showcolliders` - Renders all the colliders on the object that is being looked at.
+`showcolliders (hitTriggers = false)` - Renders all the colliders on the object that is being looked at.

 `entgal` - Spawns the entity gallery.
 Very unsafe!